Ontario NDP's Stiles shakes up team after leadership review

 Jen Hassum, executive director of the Broadbent Institute, is stepping in as interim chief of staff.

-In her speech at the convention, Stiles signalled some changes were coming, as the party sets its sights in a 2029 provincial election.
+In her speech at the convention, Stiles signalled some changes were coming, as the party sets its sights on a 2029 provincial election.

 The NDP remains the official Opposition, but dropped in seat count and in the popular vote in the snap election held earlier this year.